 Choosing the proper aesthetic color palette for your brand or website is just as crucial as selecting the right font for your logo design or having a memorable brand name.
 In this post, we’ll look at some amazing aesthetic color palettes that might help your business stand out.

-What is a Color Scheme?
+What Is a Color Scheme?

 A color scheme is a collection of colors.
 A color scheme incorporates one or more of the color wheel’s twelve colors.
 By blending colors, you may create a variety of color palettes.